-If you are thinking about closing, it means you are almost there.
 Closing is the final step in the process of selling your home.
-This is where the official transfer of ownership and usually possession takes place.
+This is where the official transfer of ownership and possession usually take place.
 You will hand over your keys and the closing agent will pass them on to the new owners.

-Typically a day or two prior to or sometimes the day of closing it is customary for the buyers to do a final walk through.
-This is when they the buyer checks off on any items that were to be addressed.
-It is expected for the home to be in a similar condition as when they agreed to purchase the property.
-If anything was damaged during your move, please do what is needed so this does not present an issue hours before closing.
+Typically a day prior or sometimes the day of closing, it is customary for the buyers to do a final walk through.
+This is when they the buyer checks off on any items to be addressed and makes sure the home is in a similar condition as when they agreed to purchase the property.
+If anything was damaged during your move, please do what is necessary so this does not present an issue in the last hours before closing.

 You will need your driver’s license and a second form of ID just in case.
 You will need a cashier’s check if any funds are required to close.
 You may be allowed to write a personal check for smaller amounts.
 Please also remember to bring all of your keys, garage door openers, ect.

 Although it is rare this late in the process, even if we have done everything right to prevent it, sometimes hiccups do happen.
 Perhaps the buyer’s loan gets delayed or something breaks during the move.
 We have seen it all and will be right there with you to handle any last minute issues in the most efficient and stress free manner possible.